nakul60/Face-Recognition-System/README.md

 # Steps to run the project:
 1) Download the raw code and paste it in a new file in Jupyter Notebook.
+2) Preinstall the OpenCV and Face Recognition libraries.
-2) Before executing the code, check your PC's camera.
+3) Before executing the code, check your PC's camera.
-3) Execute the code
+4) Execute the code
-4) Add your desired picture in the form of jpg (go through the code once)
+5) Add your desired picture in the form of jpg (go through the code once)